 Ooak – Passage de l’Ergot 34

-Sunny weather asks for a southern lunch.
+Sunny weather makes a southern lunch sound extra appealing.
 We opted for ‘ Brasserie espagnole Belgicanos’.
 This tavern offers both Belgian and Spanish dishes.
 I had a dish of lovely potatoes with grilled zucchini and balsamico vinegar dressing.
 My guest had anchovies, olives, grilled onion and grilled peppers on toast, accompanied by a small rucola salad.
 I don’t know about you but I’m getting really hungry (again) while writing this.

 You might be looking for a new pair of sneakers, a cooking shop or a new book, then do visit the esplanade or The ‘grand place’ square and its surrounding streets.
 L’esplanade is a shopping mall which is located very close to the train station.